 (…existing texts…)

-When a STA(#13297, #13299) transmits an HE PPDU with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED and the MAC header of the HE PPDU contains a Duration field, it shall set the TXVECTOR parameter TXOP_DURATION to the duration information indicated by the Duration field if the value of the Duration field is smaller than 8448 µs.
+A STA(#13297, #13299) that transmits a frame with a Duration field in an HE PPDU with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED (#13300) shall set the TXVECTOR parameter TXOP_DURATION to the duration information indicated by the Duration field if the value of the Duration field is smaller than 8448 µs.
 Otherwise, the TXVECTOR parameter TXOP_DURATION is set to 8448.

 (…existing texts…)